 The problem of the propagation of water waves through an ensemble of scatterers has many applications in naval and coastal engineering.
 Among these, water wave resonances, as can be observed near floating structures has received much attention due to its practical application.
 Also of interest is the possibility to capture the energy of the ocean waves.
-This problem has been recently revisited in the framework of the design of metamaterials coming from the community of electromagnetism within the general question of wether or not we are able to control and to canalize water waves.
+This problem has been recently revisited in the framework of the design of metamaterials coming from the community of electromagnetism within the general question of whether or not we are able to control and to canalize water waves.
 We present in this section experimental studies of these two problems owing to our quantitative measurements of the water wave fields.
-The aim in studying experimentally such configurations is to test how robust are the theoretical or numerical predictions, based on the 2D Helmholtz equation with idealized boundary condition (as Neumann boundary conditions on the wall) and idealized flow (irrotational, incompressible).
-As will be seen, the case of a unique surface piercing cylinder (Section A) appears to nicely follow these approximations.
-To the opposite, the collective effects appearing when several cylinders are considered may considerably affects the theoretical predictions (Section B).
+The aim in studying experimentally such configurations is to test how robust are the theoretical or numerical predictions, based on the 2D Helmholtz equation with idealized boundary condition (as the Neumann boundary conditions on the wall) and idealized flow (irrotational, incompressible).
+As will be seen, the case of a unique surface piercing cylinder (Sect.
+3.1) appears to nicely follow these approximations.
+To the opposite, the collective effects appearing when several cylinders are considered may considerably affect the theoretical predictions (Sect.
+3.2).
 Of course, the conclusions that we can make regarding the result of a laboratory experiments are not necessary applicable at the ocean scale.
-This question is addressed in Section B.
+This question is addressed in Sect.
+3.2.